dj-yeh/High-School-Projects/README.md

 - TicBoard: a class that represents a TicTacToe Board object within the program

 - Player: a class that represents a Player object within the program

+NOTE: THE JAVA PROGRAMMING LANGUAGE IS USED TO CODE ALL PROGRAMS.